Part 3 of 3

 Ben & Bill's on Main Street

 Ben and Bill's is a sweet shop on Main Street at the end of Cottage Street.
 It is sweets-heaven (or hell, if you're dieting), with a large selection of homemade ice cream, as well as every imaginable (and unimaginable) confection you've ever dreamed of.
-Early evenings during the summer, there is usually a considerable line to get in.
+Almost everything for sale that is edible is made on site, and you can watch the candies being made through the opening at the rear of the display cases.
+Early evenings during the summer, there is usually a considerable line to get in to this shop.
 Most of the time, it moves fast, and is generally worth the wait.
-However, the prices have gone through the roof recently ($16.00/lb. for chocolate, 40 cents for a single fruit slice).
-Try the lobster ice cream (we said try, not buy).
-They also have a $3.00 Doggie special for the pup: two scoops of Ice cream and a dog bone (seriously).
+Try the lobster ice cream if you're feeling gastronomically adventurous.
+They also sell a Doggie special for your pup: two scoops of Ice cream and a dog bone (seriously).

 Other Places in Town